AntoineVantorre/biblioteko/docs/fr/Conception/Scenarios/Scénarios.md

-## Scenario 1 : Login as an author

-## Scenario 2 : Login as a reader
+## Scenario 1 : Login as a user

-## Scenario 3 : Login as a moderator
+## Scenario 2 : Login as a moderator / bibliothécaire

 -> "proposer des fichiers numériques"